Stibbons/rustdoc-rst/README.rst

 It is tool deliberately based on the ``rustdoc`` tools but adapted for the `restructedText markup <http://en.wikipedia.org/wiki/ReStructuredText/>`_ language.

-The main advantages of this tool are:
+The main advantages of this tool over ``rustdoc`` are:

 - easier to read: I personnally find RST files much clearer to read than Markdown
+- enforce structuration.
+It's not just a markup extraction tool, it will also fail it the documentation if badly shaped.
 - RST suffers less from the different implementation.
 The de facto standard for RST code documentation is the shinx documentation builder (sphinx-doc.org).
 This tool is also deliberately made to integerate itself with sphinx and reuse this wonderful tool.